Azure/azure-iot-sdks/c/doc/run_sample_on_intel_edison.md

   $ ./build_proton.sh
   $ ./build.sh
   ```
+  **Note:** build.sh creates a folder called "cmake" in your home folder.
+Inside "cmake" are all the results of the compilation of the complete software.

 - Update the ldconfig cache
   While building the Azure IoT SDK, we needed to first build a dependency called [Qpid Proton][qpidproton].
   However, we need to register the resulting library with [ldconfig][ldcconfig] before we can proceed to testing and building our C-language samples.